 The construction progress is noteworthy; as concrete lining works are being carried out in a rapid pace in the basin.
-Currently, the concrete lining works at the walls of settling basin 01 has been completed, whilst the rebar installation for the concreting of hopper is going on.
+Currently, the concrete lining works at the walls of settling basin 01 has been completed along with left hopper wall, whilst the concreting of right hopper is going on.